 Garbage disposals.
 The film that builds up on the inside of the disposal is teeming with bacteria.
 Use a long-handled angled brush and a chlorinated cleansing powder to scrub the inside walls of the disposal and the underside of the rubber splash guard.
 Allow the cleanser to remain in place (don't rinse) until the next time the disposal is used.
 This gives the chlorinated disinfectant time to kill the bacteria.
 This should be done at least once a month.
 CAUTION: Make sure the disposal is off and cannot be turned on during this procedure.

 Sink drains and P-trap.
-Before going to bed, pour one cup of hot water into the drain.
-Wait a minute for the drain to absorb heat from the water then pour in one cup of chlorine bleach (undiluted).
+Before going to bed, pour 1 cup of hot water into the drain.
+Wait a minute for the drain to soak up heat from the water then pour in 1 cup of chlorine bleach (undiluted).
 Allow to stand overnight.
-This should be done every 1 to 2 weeks.
+This should be done every 1 week to 2 weeks.
 Not only will this help sanitize the drain and keep odor down, but it will also help keep the drain running freely.

 Refrigerators.
 The fridge should be periodically cleaned thoroughly.
 After cleaning, it should be wiped with your bleach solution and the food replaced.
 Spills should be cleaned up immediately.
 Food should not be allowed to mold or decay in the refrigerator.

 Complex appliances, such as food processors, blenders, and eggbeaters.
-The dishwasher remains the champion for cleaning these items.
+The dishwasher remains the best method for cleaning these items.
 Visible food materials should be removed from crevices, recesses, or tight areas and the washable parts of the appliances placed in the dishwasher.